-Inactive ingredients: benzalkonium chloride, carboxymethylcellulose sodium, cellulose, dextrose microcrystalline polysorbate 80, 0.25% w/w phenylethyl alcohol and purified water.
+Inactive ingredients: microcrystalline cellulose, carboxymethylcellulose sodium, dextrose, 0.02% w/w benzalkonium chloride, polysorbate 80, and 0.25% w/w phenylethyl alcohol.

 Step 2.
-Close one nostril.
-Tilt your head forward slightly and, keeping the bottle upright, carefully insert the nasal applicator into the other nostril (Fig. 3).
+Close 1 nostril.
+Tilt your head forward slightly and, keeping the bottle upright, carefully insert the nasal applicator into the other nostril (See Figure C).

 Step 3.
-Start to breathe in through your nose, and WHILE BREATHING IN press firmly and quickly down once on the applicator to release the spray.
-To get a full actuation, use your forefinger and middle finger to spray while supporting the base of the bottle with your thumb.
-Avoid spraying in eyes.
-Breathe gently inwards through the nostril (Fig. 4).
+Start to breathe in through your nose, and while breathing in press firmly and quickly down 1 time on the applicator to release the spray.
+To get a full dose, use your forefinger and middle finger to spray while supporting the base of the bottle with your thumb.
+Avoid spraying in your eyes.
+Breathe in gently through the nostril.

 Step 4.
 Breathe out through your mouth.